 However, there are some significant differences:

-- Whereas a prokaryotic ribosome has a sedimentation coefficient of 70S and subunits of 30S and 50S, a eukaryotic ribosome has a sedimentation coefficient of 80S with subunits of 40S and 60S.
+- Whereas a prokaryotic ribosome has a sedimentation coefficient of the 70S and subunits of 30S and 50S, a eukaryotic ribosome has a sedimentation coefficient of 80S with subunits of 40S and 60S.

 - The composition of eukaryotic ribosomal subunits is also more complex than prokaryotic subunits but the function of each subunit is essentially the same as in prokaryotes.

-- In eukaryotes, each mRNA is monocistronic that is, discounting any subsequent post translational cleavage reactions that may occur; the mRNA encodes a single protein.
+- In eukaryotes, each mRNA is monocistronic that is, discounting any subsequent post-translational cleavage reactions that may occur; the mRNA encodes a single protein.
 In prokaryotes, many mRNAs are polycistronic that is they encode several proteins.
 Each coding sequence in a prokaryotic mRNA has its own initiation and termination codons.